527 South Houston Avenue, Humble, TX 77338 | 281-446-8211

 Infant Baptism for Parents in English

-Upcoming dates for the Rite of Baptism:
+Upcoming dates for the Rite of Baptism at 3 PM:

 Godparents: